steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 The application also uses a [local embedding model](https://developers.llamaindex.ai/python/examples/embeddings/huggingface/) in Python.

-A scripted process, using [Crawley](https://github.com/elixir-crawly/crawly), is used to populate the database with documents scraped from the [LSE website](https://www.lse.ac.uk/).
+A scripted process uses [Crawley](https://github.com/elixir-crawly/crawly) to populate the database with documents scraped from the [LSE website](https://www.lse.ac.uk/).
 An additional process is used to ingest locally-stored PDF documents.

 To run the application all four components must be installed and configured correctly.
 For development purposes both components of the web app - the Frontend and Backend - should be colocated.
 The database can optionally be installed on a remote service e.g. in [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/products/postgresql).